Iraqi officials: US will grant vital Iran sanctions waiver

 The officials interviewed are all senior members of Iraq’s government, including one who is close to the negotiations with the Americans.
 They spoke on condition of anonymity because they were not authorized to speak publicly about the matter before it becomes official.

-Iraqi officials said the new waiver would be a test of Baghdad-Washington ties after tensions soared following a Jan.
+The Iraqi officials said the new waiver would be a test of Baghdad-Washington ties after tensions soared following a Jan.
 3 U.S. airstrike near the Baghdad airport that killed a top Iranian general, Qassem Soleimani, and senior Iraqi militia leader Abu Mahdi al-Muhandis.
 Since then, Iraqi Shiite political leaders have pushed a non-binding resolution through parliament to pressure the government to oust U.S. troops from the country.

 Washington has responded to Iraq’s requests to initiate troop withdrawals with blunt refusal, even threatening primary sanctions that could cripple Iraq’s economy.
 Tensions have cooled in recent weeks, with both sides stepping back from saber-rattling rhetoric. rival Iraqi blocs in parliament have also selected a prime minister-designate, Mohammed Allawi, to replace outgoing Premier Adel Abdul-Mahdi.